Loading...

 How to consume bread with jam without glucose spikes

-Opt for whole grain or multigrain bread instead of white bread.
-These options have more fiber, which can help slow the absorption of sugar.
+Opt for bread that is whole grain or multigrain, as these options typically have more fiber, which can help slow the absorption of sugars.

-Limit the amount of bread and jam you consume in one sitting.
-Smaller portions can help reduce the spike.
+Reduce the amount of bread and jam you consume in one sitting.
+Smaller portions mean less sugar intake at once.

 Stay Hydrated